 Hunter fiberglass camper trailers were manufactured in California from 1971 until 1974.
 The Compact Jr. was produced primarily in 1971 and 1972 and the Compact II was manufactured mainly in 1973.
 The Hunter I was offered for the 1974 model year.
-By the time Hunter closed its shop in the summer of 1975, an estimated 2000 units had been sold, enough to make a name for itself but too few to establish an enduring history.
-The purpose of this website is to share my discoveries while researching this interesting little camper.
+By the time Hunter closed its shop in the summer of 1975, an estimated 2000 units had been sold, enough to make a name for itself but too few to establish a well-known history.

 In the beginning, the Compact Jr. was not made by Hunter.
 It was manufactured by Compact Trailers, Inc. located in Buena Park, California under the direction of Lawrence Lynwood “Bud” Jellerson.
 The company was incorporated December 11, 1969, by Bud Jellerson, Hyman Weiner, Eugene Russell, and Wilfred Morris Roof.

 Jellerson, Weiner, and Roof were in the automobile dealership business.
 By the end of 1971, Compact Trailers had sold more than 600 units and was advertising “choice franchises” to sell their popular trailer which listed for $1,495.

 Before it produced the Compact Jr., Compact Trailers, Inc. had a working relationship with a company named Trails West.
 Trails West was located in Clackamas, Oregon, and in 1969 it was manufacturing a unit called the Campster.
 In 1970, Compact Trailers displayed the Oregon-made Campster at California trade shows, and even supplied a Campster model for a popular magazine to review and test.
 The two trailers are similar in appearance, and advertising used for the Campster was later adapted for selling the Compact Jr.

 Advertising flyers for Campster and Compact Jr.